 Spirit duplicators were used mainly by schools, churches, clubs, and other small organizations, such as in the production of fanzines, because of the limited number of copies one could make from an original, along with the low cost and correspondingly low quality of copying. ( See: History of the Spirit Duplicator )

 As secondary school teachers, my wife & I always had a stack of ditto sheets ready to go at home to prepare handouts ( the eventual arrival of a photocopy machine made life considerably easier) .
 One day we came home to discover our dog and cat waiting for us.
 Dog sat happily wagging his tail with his very blue/purple tongue.
 The cat was sitting daintily on the table top with her now lovely indigo paws.
 Shredded ditto sheets littered the floor.
-The dog was happy to see us, while the cat had an expression that seemed to say he did, I tried to keep those papers from sliding off the table, but alas it could not be helped.
+The dog was happy to see us, while the cat had an expression that seemed to say he did it, I tried to keep those papers from sliding off the table, but alas it could not be helped.

 Torn strips, blue letters